trimstray/nginx-admins-handbook/README.md

 ##### Least Connections

-This method tells the Load Balancer to look at the connections going to each server and send the next connection to the server with the least amount of connections.
+This method tells the load balancer to look at the connections going to each server and send the next connection to the server with the least amount of connections.

 ```bash
 upstream bck_testing_01 {